Gourang-pro/Manual_Testing_Project/README.md

 Reporting: The project encourages testers to document their findings using a standardized template.
 This includes logging bugs, screenshots, and detailed descriptions of encountered issues.

 Target Audience:

+This project is mainly for manual testing freshers, QA engineers, and software testing students who want to learn or practice testing an e-commerce application like OpenCart.
+It is also useful for automation testers as a reference for test cases and for anyone who wants to understand how real-time manual testing is done using clear test cases, scenarios, and expected results.